 The end of a full day of whitewater rafting class 4 rapids will have people feeling accomplished yet sad that it is over.
 Luckily, California has many Class 4 rivers that are raft-able the entire summer, so there are plenty more days to head back to the river and get back at it!
 Each day on the river is a little bit different, but it is an experience that will not be forgotten!

-Our recommendation for beginners tackling their first class 4 white water rapid is our Middle Fork American One Day Trip
+Our recommendation for beginners tackling their first class 4 whitewater rapid is our Middle Fork American One Day Trip

 See you out on the River!